kkayhan/hackaton_l2dci/README.md

 </details>

-## Task 5: Configure the PE nodes to re-encapsulate VXLAN traffic into MPLS for the WAN
+## Task 5: Configure the service on the SROS PE/DCGW nodes that will stitch VXLAN and MPLS tunnels
 TODO / Placeholder: Configure the service on SR OS

 <details>